-Having just shown that in this day and age, money is what provides the majority of security (including food) for most, it stands to reason that money is actually now one of our most core needs.
-I am not talking about begin rich – rather having enough to guarantee physiological needs and safety.
+Having just shown that in this day and age, money is what provides the majority of security (including food) for most, it stands to reason that money is actually now one of our most base needs.
+I am not talking about being rich – rather having enough to guarantee physiological needs and safety.

 Many people enjoy their job, which is great.
 But even those who say “I would work here if they didn’t pay me” are generally talking bollocks.
 You need to survive and in our world work gives you that opportunity.

 Once these base needs and motivations are satisfied, then we can focus on the other more emotional motivations, which this is where RAMP starts to come in.
 Our need for relatedness, autonomy, mastery, purpose, status, friendship etc.

 Finally, we can look at the trivial things.
 More money than we need to survive, bonuses and other types of extrinsic rewards.
 In gamification things like points, badges, leaderboards, competitions, prizes etc.

 The question becomes, how can we benefit from this knowledge in gamification?
 The answer is, by understanding what people actually need.
 Forget motivation for a moment, and look at base needs.
 If a person feels they cannot support themselves and guarantee the security and safety of their family – no amount of emotional or trivial motivation is going to actually motivate them, at least not in they way you are probably hoping it will.